Personal tools

 Oeiras, 02.10.09

-Long-lasting colors in our clothes mean degrading these dyes is a difficult task.
+Long-lasting colors in our clothes mean degrading these dyes is difficult.
 Identifying enzymes that can convert dyes effectively into non-toxic products introduces an attractive alternative for textile effluent clean-up.
 Two recent papers by the Laboratory of Microbial and Enzyme Technology at ITQB and co-workers show how a recombinant enzyme can transform commercial azo and anthraquinone dyes into environmentally safer compounds.

-CotA-laccase is an oxidoreductase present in the spore coat of the bacterium Bacillus subtilis and its ability to decolourise a variety of synthetic dyes led the researchers to a thorough analysis of the enzymatic oxidative degradation of azo and anthraquinonic simple models, namely Sudan Orange G (SOG) and Acid Blue 62 (AB62).
+CotA-laccase is an oxidoreductase present in the spore coat of the bacterium Bacillus subtilis.
+Its ability to decolorise various synthetic dyes led the researchers to a thorough analysis of the enzymatic oxidative degradation of azo and anthraquinone simple models, namely Sudan Orange G (SOG) and Acid Blue 62 (AB62).

-The enzymatic processes were examined by a multidisciplinary approach that combined enzymology, electrochemistry, mass spectrometry (MS), nuclear magnetic resonance (NMR) and microbiology.
-The researchers identified the reaction intermediates and the main final products and further proposed mechanistic pathways for the oxidation of both type of dyes by laccases.
+Enzymatic processes were examined using a multidisciplinary approach that combined enzymology, electrochemistry, mass spectrometry (MS), nuclear magnetic resonance (NMR) and microbiology.
+The researchers identified the reaction intermediates and the main final products and further proposed mechanistic pathways for the oxidation of both types of dyes by laccases.

 Azo dyes account for about 50% of all dyes in the textile, food, pharmaceutical, leather, cosmetics, and paper industries.
 They are, along with anthraquinonic dyes, the most common synthetic colorants released into the environment.
-Since most of the synthetic dyes are xenobiotic compounds, researchers also analysed the potential toxicity of SOG, AB62, and its degradation products, using a yeast-based bioassay.
+Since most synthetic dyes are xenobiotic compounds, researchers also analyzed the potential toxicity of SOG, AB62, and its degradation products using a yeast-based bioassay.
 After two hours of treatment with CotA-laccase, the inhibitory effect of both dyes on yeast growth was significantly reduced, highlighting the potential for applying this bioremediation-friendly system.

 Original articles